Walmart CEO warns rise in retail theft could lead to store closures

-WASHINGTON — Walmart CEO Doug McMillion warned this week that rising thefts at the nation's largest retailer could force higher prices and even store closures.
+WASHINGTON — Walmart CEO Doug McMillon warned this week that rising thefts at the nation's largest retailer could force higher prices and even store closures.

 "Theft is an issue.
 It's higher than what it's historically been," McMillon described during an appearance on CNBC's "Squawk Box."